The Commonwealth is a voluntary association of 56 independent and equal countries.

 Staff at the Commonwealth Secretariat are structured around areas of work and a Senior Management Committee (SMC).
 You can download our senior team organogram below.

-Senior Team Organogram
+Commonwealth Secretariat Senior Organogram

 Commonwealth Secretariat Arbitral Tribunal